chpollin/InfoVisDHGraz/_posts/2022-11-02-presentation_1_4_windhager.md

 ---
-title: Some thoughts on VIS + (D)HHow to not hammer the Arts & Humanities
+title: Some thoughts on VIS + (D)H. How to not hammer the Arts & Humanities
 date: 2022-10-27
 author: Florian Windhager
 tags: [bee]